Millions of retailers have become etailers as more and more shoppers choose to make their purchases online.

 Every retailer’s inventory management system must tie into all of their supply channels so they will know how to restock when inventories are low.
 Your fulfillment provider should be able to update your customer’s shopping cart with current inventory levels.
-Your fulfillment provider should be able to help you maintain your standards for minimum and maximum levels of items in stock and have built-in alerts to notify your supervisors when those levels are reached.
-Your third-party fulfillment center should provide you with real-time data that helps you make sure you don’t lose orders because you don’t have the goods to sell.
+Your warehousing and fulfillment provider should be able to help you maintain your standards for minimum and maximum levels of items in stock and have built-in alerts to notify your supervisors when those levels are reached.
+Your third-party warehousing and fulfillment center should provide you with real-time data and logistics that helps you make sure you don’t lose orders because your business doesn’t have the goods to sell.

 Third-party fulfillment should be able to handle unexpectedly high order volume.

 No retailer or business wants to lose out on a rush because they can’t get orders out.
 Every retailer needs to understand how their third-party fulfillment provider will handle unexpectedly high volumes of orders.
 If your third-party logistics provider relies on seasonal or temporary workers, the results can be disastrous unless your provider has standard operating procedures in place and a warehouse management system that optimizes workflow.

 A warehouse management system — which is something your provider works out to ensure you receive excellent service — learns from experience.
 Your fulfillment center will learn how to streamline movements.
 It will avoid unnecessary repetition of work and services.
 It will become more efficient in providing service to you the longer it serves your account.
 Your fulfillment provider should be able to tell you how they store your inventory so your most-picked items are closest to their staging area and your least-picked items are greater distance, so your orders can be sent out as quickly as possible.